sean-stanley/casualrp-hugo-site/content/episodes/chapter-5-ep-7-the-midnight-raid.md

 title = "Chapter 5 Ep.
 7 | The Midnight Raid"

 +++
-_"The dead and gone are crawling_

-_And rising with the tide_

-_Seeking the light of Moira_

-_Last shining of her line."_

 As night falls The People's Guard find themselves fighting for their lives in a battle between the living and the dead.